 Research tells us that about 20 per cent of the public are pro-migration and about 20 per cent of people oppose all immigration.
 But the remaining 60 per cent of the population are not vehemently anti-migration.
 They form the middle ground and for them grassroots discourses are important.

 Those who support the rights of migrants need to acknowledge the concerns of this middle ground about migration, many of which are bound up with issues such as economic security and a fear of globalisation.
 Progressives need to talk to the middle ground and slowly unpick their views.

 Migration talk needs to happen at a local level in the myriad of local political spaces that we occupy – political party and trade union meetings, places of worship, pubs and so on.
 We should encourage not fear such discussions.

 The human stories of refugees and migrants are also an effective way of changing attitudes and those working for progressive organisations need to ensure that these are disseminated as widely as possible in all types of media.
 Community and local political leadership that supports diversity and migration also has a role to play in shaping public attitudes.
 Activities, such as football and gardening that bring migrants and non-migrants together are also effective in changing attitudes.

 Immigration, including the forced migration of refugees, is a phenomenon that is here to stay.
 It is part of the modern world.
 For progressives and pro-migrant organisations there is no quick and easy solution that will make the British public more supportive of refugees and migrants.

 We need to influence national debates effectively.
 We also need to influence grassroots community relations.
 The latter is a long, slow process, but something we must not neglect if we are to shift public attitudes and give our political leaders permission to support the human rights of migrant populations.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.